We are committed to safeguarding the privacy of all our customers.

 Most browser software can be set up to deal with cookies.
 You may modify your browser preference to provide you with choices relating to cookies.
 You have the choice to accept all cookies, to be notified when a cookie is set or to reject all cookies.
 If you choose to reject cookies, certain functions and conveniences of our Web site may not work properly, and you may be unable to use those services that require registration in order to participate, or you will have to re-register each time you visit our site.
 Most browsers offer instructions on how to reset the browser to reject cookies in the "Help" section of the toolbar.
 We do not link non-personal information from cookies to personally identifiable information without your permission.

 We always take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of any personal data we hold on our systems.

-We will store all personal information provided to us on our secure (password -protected and firewall-protected) servers.
-Where we use third party to provide us with these solutions the third party is subject to additional data security checks which include confirmation the provider is a relevant International Organization for Standardization (ISO) Certificate holder and registered with the ICO.
+We will store all personal information provided to us on our secure (password-protected and firewall-protected) servers.
+Where we use a third party to provide us with these solutions, the third party is subject to additional data security checks which include confirmation the provider is a relevant International Organization for Standardization (ISO) Certificate holder and registered with the ICO.
 As part of our due diligence process we always review our third party’s privacy / data security policies prior to engaging them.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of data transmitted to us in this manner.

 You may instruct us to provide you with any personal information we hold about you.
-Provision of such information may be subject to the payment of a fee (currently fixed at £10.00).
+Provision of such information is normally free of charge.